-Interabang Books before the 2019 tornado.
-(Photo by Joe Torma)
+Interabang Books, taken in 2019 (Photo by Joe Torma)

 "The Only Story," by Julian Barnes

 "Educated: A Memoir," by Tara Westover